 The main efficient feature of the Attachments Processor add-in for Microsoft Office Outlook is replacing attached files in the messages with the shortcuts.
-This procedure allows reducing mailbox size – and therefore, improves Outlook productivity for the customers with large e-mail base.
+This procedure allows reducing mailbox size – and therefore, improves Outlook productivity for the customers with large email base.

 Quick and convenient attachments processing

-For many years, starting from the very first public version of Attachments Processor for Outlook (released 2004), we provided the shortcuts attached to the messages using specific methods (the references, supported by Outlook object model) – that let our customers open previously extracted files with simple double-click on the shortcuts in the messages.
+For many years, starting from the very first public version of Attachments Processor for Outlook (released 2004), we provided the shortcuts attached to the messages using specific methods (the references, supported by Outlook object model) – that let our customers open previously extracted files with a simple double-click on the shortcuts in the messages.

 That shortcut (or let us better say: reference) was smartly displayed in Outlook with an icon looking very similar to the original file type.
 The file linked that way could be opened from within Outlook with the click on the attachment icon in the message.

-The “ATTACH_BY_REFERENCE” method allowed us provide this item for Outlook users, and that method was a part of mailbox architecture, and the object was rather safe and efficient.
+The “ATTACH_BY_REFERENCE” method allowed us to provide this item for Outlook users, and that method was a part of mailbox architecture, and the object was rather safe and efficient.

 The default Outlook settings for last years may also block displaying references in messages – so, the “Blocked Attachments Settings” tool in our add-in helped our customers allow displaying shortcuts in Outlook:

 But since world spammers and hackers increased their attempts to send dangerous attachments to email recipients, Microsoft had to redouble their security policies against vulnerability.

 Last half-year, several security updates for Microsoft Office 2010-2016 were released to protect users from possible intruders.
 The updates block displaying potentially unsafe attachments in Microsoft Office Outlook email client, and the references we used to provide in messages are blocked as well.